 To qualify as a RIC, we must, among other things, meet certain source-of-income and asset diversification requirements (as described below).
 In addition, in order to qualify for the special treatment accorded to RICs, we are required to distribute to our stockholders on a timely basis each year at least 90% of "investment company taxable income," which is generally our net ordinary income plus the excess of realized net short-term capital gains over realized net long-term capital losses (the "Annual Distribution Requirement"), and to meet certain asset diversification requirements on a quarterly basis.
-We intend to elect to be treated as a RIC for our 2014 taxable year, if management determines that it is in our best interests to do so.
-If we opt not to do so or are unable to qualify, we will continue to be taxed as a C corporation under the Code for our 2014 taxable year.
+Although it is currently our intention to do so, at the present time, we cannot assure you whether we will elect to be treated as a RIC for our 2013 taxable year.
+If we opt not to do so or are unable to qualify, we will continue to be taxed as a C corporation under the Code for our 2013 taxable year.